 United Nations Economic and Social Council.
 ECOSOC Resolution 2007/25: Support to Non-Self-Governing Territories by the specialized agencies and international institutions associated with the United Nations (26 July 2007) The United Nations Economic and Social Council (ECOSOC) (French: Le Conseil économique et social des Nations unies; CÉSNU) constitutes one of the principal organs of the United Nations.

 It is responsible for coordinating the economic, social and related work of 14 UN specialized agencies, their functional commissions and five regional commissions.
-ECOSOC has 54 members; it holds four-week session each year in July.
+ECOSOC has 54 members; it holds one four-week session each year in July.
 Since 1998, it has also held a meeting each April with finance ministers heading key committees of the World Bank and the International Monetary Fund (IMF).
-United Nations Economic and Social Council Chamber in the United Nations Conference Building was a gift from Sweden.
+Chamber design The Economic and Social Council Chamber in the United Nations Conference Building was a gift from Sweden.
 President

-List of Non-Annex I Parties to the Convention
+List of Annex I Parties to the Convention.
+Kyoto Protocol.
+List of Non-Annex I Parties to the Convention.